Everest base Camp Luxury Lodge Trek

 Fly to Lukla from Kathmandu

 On our first day of the Luxury Everest Base Camp Trek, we will encounter Mt.
-Khumbila, a sacred mountain that no one has yet climbed – overnight in Yeti Mountain Home or a similar hotel.
+Khumbila, a sacred mountain that has yet to be climbed, and spend the night at Yeti Mountain Home or a similar hotel.

 Practical Tips